 A course that teaches the basics of college writing, including Chicago Style Research Paper format.
-This course is required for all new students to GCD and must be taken during the first semester.
-An orientation to the college will be included as one of the modules for this course.
+This course is required for all new students to Manna University and must be taken during the first semester.
+An orientation to the university will be included as one of the modules for this course.